Borritomes/vconsole/README.md

 ### Running commands

 **commands have a character limit of 1024 characters it can be changed by editing devconsole._MAX_COMMAND_LENGTH** to run commands use `devconsole.runCommand`.
-You will have to make your own ui but I do plan on making one with Fusion sometime in the future

 ### Registering commands